hashicorp/go-tfe/docs/CONTRIBUTING.md

 ## Adding API changes that are not generally available

-In general, beta features should not be merged/released until generally available.
+In general, beta features should not be merged/released until generally available (GA).
 However, the maintainers recognize almost any reason to release beta features on a case-by-case basis.
 These could include: partial customer availability, software dependency, or any reason short of feature completeness.

 Beta features, if released, should be clearly commented: